Bud Force is a director and cinematographer who crafts non-fiction films about the people, culture, and condition of the world we inhabit.

 As a combination of new media and technology allowed for more creative latitude within video, Bud began working in-depth with motion storytelling and continues to study that medium as his primary discipline.

-This spring (2019), Bud will be premiering his first feature-length film, “Cowboys: A Documentary Portrait,” that he directed with photographer John Langmore via their partnership with creative producer Felicitas Funke and production company 1922 Films.
+This spring (2019), Bud will be premiering his first feature-length film, “Cowboys: A Documentary Portrait,” that he directed with photographer John Langmore via their partnership with creative producer Felicitas Funke.

-In addition, he is currently directing two short films and writing a collection of short stories about his freelance adventures to be published next year.
+In addition, he is currently directing two short film documentaries and writing a collection of short stories about his freelance adventures to be published next year.

 Bud is still fond of wanderlust and lives with his wife and daughter in a little house at the top of the Texas hill country.